Laya123-star/Employee-Data-Analysis-ABC-Company/README.md

 ## 🚀 How to Use

-1. Download the dataset
+1. Download the dataset.
-2. Open the notebook in **Google Colab**
+2. Open the notebook in **Google Colab**.
-3. Run all cells to generate analyses, visualizations, and insights automatically
+3. Run all cells to generate analyses, visualizations, and insights automatically.